-With advice from and in consultation with each regional council and its medical control committee and with the statewide emergency medical services' medical director, the board may provide, by rule, which skills, techniques and judgments constitute a basic emergency medical treatment.
+With advice from and in consultation with the Medical Direction and Practices Board, the board may provide, by rule, which skills, techniques and judgments constitute a basic emergency medical treatment.

 Advanced emergency medical treatment

 With the advice and consultation noted in subsection 1, the board may provide, by rule, which advanced skills, techniques and judgments may be supervised by a physician by means of standing orders, by voice radio and by other means.
 In every case, advanced emergency medical treatment must be given in accordance with protocols adopted by the Medical Direction and Practices Board.